jeffThompson/PhysicalComputing/Week12_FinalProject/README.md

   * For April 26: WIP, two things you need help with
   * For May 3: WIP
   * For May 12: final critique (9–11am)
+  * See Canvas for drop-in help hours before the crit!
 * Make something amazing using electronics and code

 ***